Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 ## Read the docs for more in-depth understand

 This article provides a framework to compare the approaches through the theme of _nudging_.
 But to truly get an understanding of the details of the hooks API checkout the [official documentation](https://react-redux.js.org/api/hooks).

+### Zombie children problem

+The docs go into [detail about a problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) that can arise through React Redux hook usage.
+The docs have a lot of information on this issue and it's hard to a grasp of exactly how it would effect your code.
+Let me know if you would like a video tutorial on this problem, reach out through the text box below or twitter.